gmag11/EnigmaIOT/readme.md

 - Selectable crypto algorhithm
 - Gateway does not store keys only on RAM.
 They are lost on power cycle.
 This protects system against flash reading attack.
 All nodes attach automatically after gateway is switched on
 - Downlink available.
 If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message. **TO-DO**
 - Optional sleep mode management.
 In this case key has to be stored temporally.
-Normally RTC memmory is the recommended place but SPIFFS or EEPROM would be possible. **Under test**
+Normally RTC memmory is the recommended place, and it is the one currently implemented, but SPIFFS or EEPROM would be possible. **Under test**

 ## Design

 ### System Design

+System functions are divided in three layers: application, link and physical layer.

 ![Software Layers](doc/system_layers.png)

+- Application layer is not controlled by EnigmaIoT protocol but main program.
+User may choose whatever data format.
+A good option is to use CayenneLPP format but any other format or even raw data may be used.
+The only limit is the maximum packet length that, for ESP-NOW is around 200 bytes.
+- Link layer is the one that add privacy and security.
+It manages connection between nodes and gateway in a transparent way.
+It does key agreement and node registration and checks the correctness of data messages.
+In case of any error it automatically start a new registration process.
+On this layer, data packets are encrypted using calculated symetric key.
+- Physical layer currently uses connectionless ESP-NOW.
+But a hardware abstaction layer has been designed so it is possible to develop interfaces for any other layer 1 technology like LoRa or nRF24F01 radios.

 ### EnigmaIoT protocol